Kaliaganj (community development block): Geography

 Uttar Dinajpur district has a flat topography and slopes gently from north to south.
 All rivers flow in that direction.
 Except for the eastern fringes of Chopra CD Block, most of the district is a part of the catchment area of the Mahanada and also a part of the larger Barind Tract.
 The soil is composed of different varieties of alluvium.
 The main rivers are: Nagar, Mahananda, Kulik, Gamari, Chhiramati (Srimati) and Tangon.
 The rivers have little water in the dry season but with heavy rains, during monsoon, overflow the banks.
 The Tangon river flows through the upper portion of western part of Kaliaganj CD Block.
 The Chhiramati river touches the south-eastern edge of the CD Block and the Gamari river touches the south-western edge of Kaliaganj CD Block.

 Approximately 206 km of the India-Bangladesh border is in Uttar Dinajpur district.
 It covers the eastern boundary of the district.
 On the western side Uttar Dinajpur district has 227 km boundary with Bihar.

 Kaliaganj CD Block is bounded by Pirganj Upazila in Thakurgaon District and Bochaganj Upazila in Dinajpur district, both in Bangladesh, on the north, Biral Upazila in Dinajpur District of Bangladesh on the east, Kushmandi CD Block, in Dakshin Dinajpur, and Itahar CD Block on the south and Raiganj and Hemtabad CD Blocks on the west.

-Kaliaganj CD Block has an area of 301.90 km2.It has 1 panchayat samity, 8 gram panchayats, 148 gram sansads (village councils), 192 mouzas and 191 inhabited villages.
+Kaliaganj CD Block has an area of 301.90 km2.
+It has 1 panchayat samiti, 8 gram panchayats, 148 gram sansads (village councils), 192 mouzas and 191 inhabited villages.
 Kaliaganj police station serves this block.
 Headquarters of this CD Block is at Kaliaganj.

 Uttar Dinajpur district is one of the smaller districts in the state and stands 15th in terms of area (3,140.00 km2) in the state.

 Gram panchayats of Kaliaganj block/ panchayat samiti are: Anantapur, Baruna, Bhandar, Bochadanga, Dhankoil, Malgaon, Mostafanagar and Radhikapur.